 This approach is focused on the climate transition and transition capacity building.
 Mercer* has also made a commitment to achieving net zero across its Australian investment platform by 2050.
 As part of Mercer’s monitoring of its net zero commitment, they track carbon intensity that has occurred in the past, together with comprehensive transition metrics that look forward to where future portfolio emissions reductions can be prioritised.

 Weighted Average Carbon Intensity (WACI) is the measure of the portfolio’s exposure to carbon-intensive companies.

 The Implemented Consultant analyses the WACI across investment portfolios and includes this metric alongside risk and return metrics within the quarterly reports provided to UWA’s Investment Committee.

 WACI vs Benchmark

-All underlying funds are lower than their respective benchmarks, except Australian Shares for Tax Exempt Investors, 11.5% above benchmark.
+- All funds are lower than their respective benchmarks except Australian Shares, which is 19.4% above benchmark.

 Climate metrics and measurement – Transition capacity